 Packed with anti-bacterial, anti-inflammatory, sedative, antiseptic, cicatrizant, anti-fungal, analgesic, and a boundless list of other useful properties, essential oils are a robust force of nature to be reckoned with.

-When used properly, EOs have the power and innate ability to heal bleeding cracks, lower inflammation, moisturize dry heels, exfoliate dead cells, relieve burning and tingling pain, reduce irritation, prevent infection, ease pain, balance hormones, slow the aging process, increase skin elasticity, help in cell regeneration, disinfect footwear… you get the picture.
+When used properly, these oils have the power and innate ability to heal bleeding cracks, lower inflammation, moisturize dry heels, exfoliate dead cells, relieve burning and tingling pain, reduce irritation, prevent infection, ease pain, increase skin elasticity, help in cell regeneration, disinfect footwear… you get the picture.

 So, are you ready to bring the luxury of spa treatment into your home?
 In case you are wondering, there’s always the L’orpur Soothing Therapy Foot Gel.

 Great, let’s do it.

-Oops, before I do so, let me introduce you to H Cracked Heels…click here to read more about this formula which will address your symptoms completely.
+Before I do so, let me introduce you to H Cracked Heels Formula…click here to read more about this unique essential oils formulation which will address your symptoms completely.

 5 Best Essential Oils For Fissures And Cracked Heels

 1. Tea Tree